KJ-Sagar/portfolio1/README.md

 To explore my portfolio:

-1. Clone this repository: `git clone [Repository URL]`
+1. Clone this repository: `git clone `
 2. Open the `index.html` file in your browser to view the portfolio.

 ## Feedback

 Feedback and suggestions are welcome!
 If you have any questions or would like to collaborate, feel free to contact me.

-## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize the sections according to your preferences and add any additional information you deem necessary!